 Notion templates are pre-built Notion Pages, created by other users, that you can save to your workspace and use as an out-of-the-box solution, teardown to learn how to use a feature or build a process, or modify to better suit your workflow.

 Not all Notion templates are free.
 You’ll usually find that simple solutions are free, like layouts or simple notebooks, but more advanced workflows that leverage some form of automation or complex connections command a premium.

 Are Notion Templates Safe?

-The templates featured above are 100% safe, so much so there isn’t a single download involved.
-You’re merely cloning something in your own Workspace – a feature provided by Notion itself.
+The templates featured above are completely safe, so much so there isn’t a single download involved.
+You’re merely saving a copy of something in your own Workspace – a feature provided by Notion itself.
 A data-transfer relationship is not formed.